k9mail/k9mail-docs/docs/en/current/settings/account.md

 ## Folders

 ### Auto-expand folder
-The folder you specify here will be opened when you click on an account in the account list.
-Set to *NONE* when clicking an account should open the folder list.
+The folder you specify here will be opened when you select an account in the drawer.

+When this option is set to *NONE*, opening an account via the drawer will leave the drawer open and display the folder list of that account, allowing you to select a folder.

 ### Folders to display
 Here you can specify what folder classes should be displayed in the folder list.
 This can also be changed from the